Gaining Familiarity

 At first, switches can be strange and unnatural.
 The sensations are unfamiliar, be it like "waking up", a new pair of glasses, or like something intangible is sliding into place in your head.
 This can make it look strange, too - daydreamy eye-glazing, sudden adjustments in posture, wincing, and so on.
 It's not all accidental - stretching, yawning, scrunching your nose, and clearing your throat, can all help deliberately settle in a new front.
 This works because different headmates tend to utilize the body differently: posture, gait, voice, facial expressions, or even just their "resting" face.

 Over time, you become accustomed to the differences between fronts.
 As a system, this can help fronts settle better, foster acceptance for your own differences, and help you learn to switch fronts deliberately - which some systems can do.
 As an observer, recognizing fronts gets easier, beyond obvious clues like clothing or speech patterns.
-This is never completely reliable (and it's rude to guess a front unprompted!), but it can help you understand a system a bit more.
+This is never completely reliable (and it can be rude to guess a front unprompted), but it can help you understand a system a bit more.
 Realistically, it's more practical for a system to deliberately signal a change of front.
 The obvious "hi, it's [name]" is functional, but often feels awkward and objectifying.
 Instead, you could swap a name tag or accessory, change up decorations in chat messages (e.g. an emoji or signature), or ask someone to guess your front.

 In systems that switch, the word "front" can also provide a more intuitive model for system composition, rather than a permanent roster of "system members".
 In just one example of a way a system might conceptualize themselves - a front may not be purely the presence of a permanent resident, but rather a combination of aspects of the overall system.
 Through a changing self-conceptualization, systems are able to adjust to understand new experiences.
 Co-fronts, fronts "between" other fronts, a "nothing" or "blurry" feeling front, or a "variant" on a usual front are all experiences that can challenge our model of systemhood.
 Don't be afraid to adapt if something new feels right.